 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-Nothing beats a breath of fresh air.
-Unless, of course, that “fresh” quality air is contaminated by chemicals, soot and other forest fire byproducts, or “Volatile Organic Compounds” (VOCs).
-Even those with the best noses can have difficulty telling how good their local air is, especially with the presence of odorless gasses, so what are you to do?
+Nothing beats a breath of fresh air, but air can be contaminated by chemicals, soot, wildfire smoke, and other forest fire byproducts, making an air quality monitor a valuable tool.
+Even those with the best noses can have difficulty telling how good their local air is, especially with odorless gasses and “Volatile Organic Compounds” (VOCs) from products or processes lurking, so what are you to do?
 You could call in an air quality professional … or you can begin to do your own tracking with one of our picks for best air quality monitors.

 - Best overall: Temtop M2000 2nd